-ring-fence in the adopted South Oxfordshire core strategy, and will support the delivery focus of the emerging joint Science Vale Area Action Plan.
+4.21 THE RING-FENCE AREA ENCOMPASSES THE SCIENCE VALE GEOGRAPHICAL AREA, AS SHOWN ON FIGURE 4.3 AND (TO ENSURE APPROPRIATE FLEXIBILITY IN ITS OPERATION) SITES AND SETTLEMENTS IMMEDIATELY ADJACENT TO IT.
+The ring fence area and approach THIS AREA complements the Didcot ring-fence in the adopted South Oxfordshire Core Strategy, and will support the delivery focus of the emerging joint Science Vale Area Action Plan GROWTH AT SCIENCE VALE.
 Growth in both districts will contribute to the shared strategic infrastructure package set out in the Council's Infrastructure Delivery Plan.

-4.22.
-The ring-fence is a subset of the wider Science Vale geographical area that encompasses the most sustainable locations for development and intentionally excludes its more rural parts.
+4,22 The ring-fence is a subset of the wider Science Vale geographical area that encompasses the most sustainable locations for development and intentionally excludes its more rural parts.
 The ring-fence covers selected main settlements and villages where growth is proposed in the Local Plan, and land consented or allocated for development around them.
-The ring-fence area comprises the settlement areas of Wantage, Grove.
-Harwell and Milton and land in the Vale adjoining the Didcot urban area; together with sites for strategic housing and employment growth at Didcot A Power Station, Milton Park, Harwell Campus, Chilton Fields, Milton Heights, Great Western Park and Valley Park (Figure 4.3).
+The ring-fence area comprises the settlement areas of Wantage, Grove, Harwell and Milton and land in the Vale adjoining the Didcot urban area; together with sites for strategic housing and employment growth at Didcot A Power Station, Milton Park, Harwell Campus, Chilton Fields, Milton Heights, Great Western Park and Valley Park (Figure 4.3).